Family Counseling: Does My Family Need Therapy?

 Online couples therapy or parent counseling can also be beneficial for discussing family concerns related to marriage or couple conflicts.
 A recent study suggests that couples who work with online marriage and family therapists find the format conducive to their feelings in a way that leaves them feeling less judged than in an in-person setting.
 Participants perceived that video-based therapy allowed them to focus more intently on the experiential therapeutic process and offered a more meaningful sense of control and comfort than traditional face-to-face therapy.

 The cost of online therapy is typically similar to that of traditional in-person therapy.
-If covered under your health insurance plan or an employee assistance program, you will pay the same as you would for other types of mental health care.
-However, if therapy is not covered by your health insurance or employee assistance, online therapy may save you money, as sessions usually cost less due to lower overhead costs.
-This may make it a good fit for those who have to pay out of pocket.
+If covered under your family health insurance plan or an employee assistance program, you will pay the same as you would for other types of mental health care.
+However, if family therapy is not covered by your health insurance or employee assistance, online therapy may save you money, as sessions usually cost less due to lower overhead costs.
+This may make it a good fit for families who have to pay out of pocket.

 Takeaway

-Research and anecdotal evidence can show the power of individual and family therapy for strengthening families.
+Research and anecdotal evidence can show the power of therapy for strengthening families.
 Through a platform like BetterHelp for individuals or ReGain for couples, you can get matched with a therapist (BetterHelp works with a team of licensed marriage and family therapists and other qualified mental health professionals) with the training, experience, and value system that matches your family’s needs.
 Consider reaching out to a therapist to learn more about how you or your family might benefit from these services.

-How important is family therapy in family relationships?
+How important is therapy for relationships?

 Do we really need therapy?